wangvsa/io-traces/README.md

   * [Without HDF5](./reports/ParaDis/paradis_copper_ascii-restart.html):
     Write all files in ASCII format.
 Uses open(append mode) + fprintf for I/O. No conflicting patterns.
   * [With HDF5](./reports/ParaDis/paradis_copper_hdf5-restart.html):
     Use HDF5 to write restart files.
-Have conflicting patterns on same rank due to HDF5 metadata operations.
+Have conflicting patterns (RAR and WAR, same as Ale3D) on same rank due to HDF5 metadata operations.